Have you considered using a premade book cover for your book?

 What they say about themselves – “Exclusive, unique premade book cover designs!”

-Are you the only one who can use this cover? – “Our premade designs are only sold to a single client and are not templates.
+Can anyone else use this cover? – “Our premade designs are only sold to a single client and are not templates.
 We do our best to use unique photography, techniques and layouts on each design.”

 SELF PUB BOOK COVERS